Louisiana's Democratic governor signs abortion ban into law

 The bill's signing, however, won't limit the state's three abortion clinics anytime soon.
 Louisiana's law takes effect only if the law in neighboring Mississippi, which was recently blocked by a judge , is upheld by a federal appeals court.

-Edwards, a Catholic running for reelection this year, didn't hold a public bill signing, instead announcing his action through his office.
-He had repeatedly said he intended to sign the measure, citing his faith and saying his views match those of people in his conservative, religious state, who he described as "overwhelmingly pro-life."
+Edwards, a Catholic running for reelection this year, didn't hold a public bill signing or issue a statement about it, instead announcing his action through his office.
+He had repeatedly said he intended to sign the measure, citing his faith and saying his views match those of the people in his conservative, religious state.

+"This is an issue I've been consistent on forever.
+I am pro-life," he said earlier this month on his radio show, when asked about the bill.

 Louisiana legislators overwhelmingly supported the ban , with a 79-23 House vote and 31-5 Senate vote.